 Ink Business Preferred: The Ink Business Preferred redeems points at 25% more value when redeemed via the Pay Yourself Back Program and booking travel via Chase.
 That means 300,000 points (or $3,000 in cash back) are worth $3,750 ($3,000 x 1.25) with the Ink Business Preferred instead of $3,000 with the Ink Business Cash.
 Additionally, the Ink Business Preferred allows you to transfer points to a variety of affiliated hotels and airlines for value at 2 cents per point or more.

-Through September 30, 2021, cardholders can redeem points at 10% more value (1.1 cents per point) using the Pay Yourself Back program.
-Eligible purchases include internet, cable, and phone services.
+Through December 31, 2022, cardholders can redeem points at 10% more value (1.1 cents per point) using the Pay Yourself Back program.
+Eligible purchases include shipping, internet, cable, and phone services.
 For example, 5,000 points would be worth $55 instead of $50 using Pay Yourself Back.

 What Businesses Are Eligible?

 Chase Ink Business cards are open to businesses of all sizes.
 From huge corporations to freelancers, Chase accepts a wide variety of different companies and sole proprietorships.
 As a business owner, it makes sense to earn points on business purchases as well as have extra purchase and warranty protection.

 The Ink Business Cash does not have an annual fee.

 The current sign-up bonus is $900 (90,000 points)